Pension Bible

 If you have kids and your household finances depend on child benefit, there's another marginal-rate story running in parallel at a lower income band.
 From 2024, the High Income Child Benefit Charge (HICBC) applies between £60,000 and £80,000 of the higher-earning parent's adjusted net income.
 Between those thresholds, child benefit is clawed back at 1% for every £200 of income — meaning it's fully withdrawn at £80,000.

 The clawback can be substantial.
-A family with two children receiving child benefit gets around £2,200 a year in 2025/26.
-Across the £20,000 clawback band that's an effective extra tax of around 11% on each pound earned.
-Stack it on top of the 40% higher-rate income tax and 2% NI and you're looking at a blended marginal rate in the mid-50s.
+A family with two children receiving child benefit gets around £2,337 a year in 2026/27.
+Across the £20,000 clawback band that's an effective extra tax of around 11.7% on each pound earned.
+Stack it on top of the 40% higher-rate income tax and 2% NI and the marginal rate can sit in the low-to-mid 50s.

-It's worth noting that child benefit itself isn't going anywhere: you still claim it, you just don't have it clawed back.
-This matters because child benefit claims protect the claiming parent's National Insurance credits for state pension purposes, so families should generally continue claiming regardless of HICBC status.
+It's worth noting that you can keep the Child Benefit claim even if you opt out of receiving payments.
+This matters because the claim can protect the claiming parent's National Insurance credits for state pension purposes, so families should generally stay registered even where HICBC makes receiving the cash unattractive.

 The trade-offs — what can go wrong